AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/button.md

 ![Basic Tab](/help/adaptive-forms/assets/button_basictab.png)

-* **Name** - The name is a short string that uniquely identifies a component type.
+* **Name** - The name uniquely identifies the component in the rule editor.Special characters and spaces are not allowed in the name strings.

-* **Title** - Title is a string that appears at the top of a component type in an Adaptive Form.
+* **Title** - Title is a string that appears at the top of a component in an Adaptive Form.
+Title uniquely identifies the component in the tree structure of an Adaptive Form.
+If you do not add a title, the name of the component is displayed instead of the title text.

-* **Bind Reference** - This option allows you to get the list items from the local schema.
+* **Bind Reference** - This option allows you to bind the component to the form schema on form submission.

 * **Document of Record bind reference** -

-* **Hide Component** - When this option is selected, a component type is not displayed.
+* **Hide Component** - Select this option if you do not want to make the component type visible in an Adaptive Form.
+The component remains active in edit mode.
-* **Disable Component** - When this option is selected, a component type is not clicked.
+* **Disable Component** - Select this option if you want to disable the component in an Adaptive Form.
+The component remains active in edit mode.
-* **Read-only** - When this option is selected, a component type is not modified.
+* **Read-only** - Select this option if you want to make the component type immutable in an Adaptive Form.
+The component remains active in edit mode.

 ### Help Content Tab {#help-content}

 ![Help Content tab](/help/adaptive-forms/assets/button_helptab.png)

-* **Short Description** - A short description provides enough context for the user to understand what action the button performs.
+* **Short Description** - The short description provides enough context to user to understand what the accordion menu conveys.
 You can also format the text that appears in the short description.

 * **Always show short description** - Select this option to display a short description even if the user does not hover over a component type.